JetBrains/kotlin-web-site/pages/user-groups/support.md

 * If you are looking for monetary support or any other type of sponsorship, please contact us at sponsorships@jetbrains.com.

-If you feel like you need more ideas or advice on launching a user group, contact [alina@jetbrains.com](mailto:alina@jetbrains.com).

 ## Guidelines
 * User groups provide activities to support professionals interested in the technology.
 * Try to meet up regularly.
 It is the best way to increase Kotlin excellence for all members of the user group.